blackakula/redux-composite/README.md

 #### Memoize

-Default (simplified): `getState => ({memoize: callback => callback})`
+Default: `Wrappers.Memoize(getState => ({memoize: callback => callback}), equality)`

 You're free to implement your own, using the interface:
 `memoize(getState: () => State): {memoize: Function => Function}`

-The default implementation checks the stage changes based on the provided equality and caches result of the callback.
+`Wrappers.Memoize` (based on given equality) checks the stage changes and caches result of the callback.
-If you provide your own injection, you should implement (or disregard) your own state changes check and caching mechanism.
+So, you may also want to wrap your memoize injection with `Wrappers.Memoize`
+> If equality is not provided, default equality will be used

 ### Composite injections